haraka/Haraka/docs/Transaction.md

 An Array of `Address`[1] objects of recipients from the RCPT TO command.

-* transaction.relaying

-A boolean flag to say whether this transaction is allowed to relay mails (i.e. deliver mails outbound).

-There are some circumstances where you might want to set this value in hook\_mail, hook\_rcpt or hook\_data and using this instead of `connection.relaying` in this case is much safer as this is unset at the end of the transaction, so it is *less easy* to inadvertantly (but not impossible) to make your system an open-relay with this.

-Relaying is normally set on the `Connection` object (e.g. `connection.relaying`) which is normally set by SMTP AUTH, or sometimes via an IP address check and this flag will reflect the same value as `connection.relaying` if set as a convenience to plugin authors, so that you only need to check this variable to see if relaying is enabled.

 * transaction.message\_stream

 A node.js Readable Stream object for the message.